Skip to main content

 Diagnosis

-The AmeriPath national network of board-certified pathologists provides comprehensive gastrointestinal pathology services utilizing state-of-the-art technologies including immunohistochemistry and molecular diagnostics.
+The AmeriPath® national network of board-certified pathologists provides comprehensive gastrointestinal (GI) pathology services utilizing state-of-the-art technologies including immunohistochemistry and molecular diagnostics.

-Our nationally recognized GI pathology and liver disease expertise combined with the delivery of world-class GI services in your community ensures you receive accurate and decisive diagnostic, prognostic, and therapeutic information promptly and in a cost-effective manner.
+Our nationally recognized GI pathology and liver disease expertise, combined with the delivery of world-class GI services in your community, helps ensure you receive clear and decisive diagnostic, prognostic, and therapeutic information promptly and in a cost-effective manner.

 Treatment Selection